Henry Smith (Texas governor)

-Henry Smith (May 20, 1788 – March 4, 1851) was the first American-born Governor of the Mexican territory of Texas and briefly presided over the revolution there, serving during the Battle of Goliad and Battle of San Jacinto.
+Henry Smith (May 20, 1788 – March 4, 1851) was the first American-born Governor of the Mexican territory of Texas and briefly presided over the revolution there.
 He is one of 4 governors (three governors of Kentucky, one governor of Texas) from Garrard County, Kentucky, a historically Whig and Republican county located in Kentucky's Bluegrass region.

 Early life

 Smith was born the tenth and last child of James and Magdalen (Woods) Smith of Bryantsville, Garrard County.
 At the age of 21, he became a merchant in Nashville, Tennessee, and married.
 Moving from place to place, he was ultimately attracted by land grants offered by the Mexican government and took his family to Brazoria County, Texas in 1827 where he worked his lands, taught school, and did some land surveying.

 He became involved in politics and was wounded in the 1832 Battle of Velasco.
 Elected alcalde of Brazoria in 1833, he was soon chosen a delegate to the Convention of 1833.
 In 1834, he was appointed by the Mexican governor as the political chief of the department of the Brazos.